 The next seminar will be in Manchester at Nazarene Theological College on Friday 6 December 2019.
 A draft programme is available here.
 The 2020 seminars will be in Durham around Easter time and Oxford c. early December.

 The inaugural seminars were held in April 2012 in Oxford and December 2012 in Manchester, the 2013 seminars in April 2013 in Oxford and November 2013 in Manchester, the 2014 seminars in April 2014 in Oxford and December 2014 in Manchester, and the 2015 seminars in April in Oxford and December in Manchester.
 The April 2016 seminar was in Durham and December seminar in Oxford.
 The April 2017 seminar was in Cambridge and the December 2017 seminar was in Durham.
 The April 2018 seminar was at the John Rylands Library and the December 2018 seminar was in Birmingham.
 The May 2019 seminar was in Cambridge.
 Videos of the presentations can from the April 2018 seminar can be accessed on the MWRC YouTube page.

-Papers delivered at the seminars can be considered for publication in Wesley and Methodist Studies, which is sponsored by the two Centres.
+Papers delivered at the seminars can be considered for publication in journals connected to the sponsoring institutions: Wesley and Methodist Studies (Manchester and Oxford), Theology and Ministry (Durham), Holiness (Cambridge).

-For enquiries relating to Oxford seminars contact Dr Peter Forsaith: email@example.com
+For enquiries relating to Durham seminars contact Dr Liz Kent: email@example.com